c-blake/thes/README.md

   rm adj.txt
 done
 ```
-Here 'r' is the fully restricted to reflexive/reciprocal variant while 'a' is
+Here 'r' is the fully restricted to reflexive/reciprocal variant (just `a,b &
-the "fully filled out (everything defined & cross-referenced)" undirected
+`b,a` above) while 'a' is the "fully filled out { a)ll defined & cross-refd}"
-variant and the other two are somewhere less useful in between.
+undirected variant (4 rows of a,b,c,d with each letter as a key) and the other
+two are..less useful in-between variants.

 Now you can point `thes` or various `util/` programs to `--base
 ~/.config/thes/[rdua]` for various styles of undirected thesaurus.